samyukthasudhakar/kittl-ui-assignment/README.md

 Demo : [Storybook Component](https://static-ui-storybook.netlify.app/?path=/story/arc-transformation--arc-transformation-for-svg)

+Approach : Implemented arc tranformation by drawing the image pixel by pixel and by applying a offset on the Y axis.
 No frameworks have been used.
-Arc transformation has been done with Javascript using React.
+Done purely with Javascript using React.